 A referendum approved by Arizona voters in November 2006, Proposition 300, provides that university students who are not U.S. citizens or permanent residents, or who do not have lawful immigration status, are not eligible for in-state tuition status or financial aid that is funded or subsidized by state monies.

 How do international students demonstrate need?

 International students must complete the UA's Financial Need Calculation for International Students Form.
 This is only needed if student has been awarded a need-based award.
 Additional information regarding the form can be found Financial Aid Calculation for International Students document.
-Completed form should be submitted to OSFA together with the details of the award (item type, amount).

 DETERMINING NEED AND OTHER REQUIREMENTS - Information about awarding need-based aid.Click or enter to reveal information below

 Domestic students need to complete a Free Application for Federal Student Aid (FAFSA) to demonstrate need.